Transport in South Australia: Rail

 South Australia has standard gauge rail connections to all mainland states with rail connections to Perth, Darwin, Broken Hill and Melbourne.
 The state's railway network also features several branches, many dedicated to carrying minerals from the states mines.
 There is also an isolated narrow gauge railway operating on the Eyre Peninsula from Port Lincoln to Ceduna.

-Commuter trains run in Adelaide on a broad gauge network of five lines with 81 stations, totalling 125.9 km.
+Commuter trains run in Adelaide on a broad gauge network of seven lines with 89 stations, totalling 125.9 km.
 The rail network is in the process of being electrified from the previous diesel railcars, with the Seaford line being the first electrified line to open in February 2014.
 Adelaide also has a single tram line to Glenelg from the city centre.
 The tram line also extends to the Adelaide Entertainment Centre on the North Western fringes of Adelaide's Parklands.
+Tramways were largely closed in the 1950s but saw a revival in the 2000s with some upgrades and extensions.
+Country passenger trains were also a major form of transport in South Australia until the 1980s.

 The state has two historical tourist railways.
 SteamRanger historical railway society operates various steam and other locomotives on the Victor Harbor line between Mount Barker and Victor Harbor.
 Its services include regular Cockle Train services running between Goolwa and Victor Harbor.
 The Pichi Richi Railway operates on a 39 km section of the old narrow gauge Central Australia Railway between Port Augusta and Quorn.